Nash Metropolitan: Series I

 The new model was initially to be called the "NKI Custom", but the name was changed to "Metropolitan" just two months before its public release.
 New chrome nameplates with the "Metropolitan" name were made to fit into the same holes as the "NKI Custom" script on the passenger side front fender.
-Nash dealers had to rebadge the early cars that came with the "NKI Custom" name, but some factory manuals had already been prepared and distributed to service departments with the NKI name.
-The first examples badged as Nash went on sale on March 19, 1954, in the U.S. and Canada.
+Nash dealers had to rebadge the early cars that came with the "NKI Custom" name.
+Still, some factory manuals had already been prepared and distributed to service departments with the NKI name.
+The first examples badged as Nash went on sale on 19 March 1954 in the U.S. and Canada.
 Autocar said that "at a production rate of less than 400 cars a week ... it was hardly going to be a runaway best seller."

 In surveys, Americans had affirmed a desire for economy cars, but in practice, they bought the Metropolitan in relatively small numbers.
-Although Nash merged with Hudson in 1954, and marketed the car as a Hudson Metropolitan in 1955, "demand never took off from the original level", primarily because the Metropolitan was slow by North American standards.
-In the first month of sales, 862 Metropolitans were sold in U.S. and Canada, while in the first six months a total of 7,042 were sold.
+Although Nash merged with Hudson in 1954 and marketed the car as a Hudson Metropolitan in 1955, "demand never took off from the original level", primarily because the Metropolitan was slow by North American standards.
+In the first month of sales, 862 Metropolitans were sold in U.S. and Canada, while in the first six months, a total of 7,042 were sold.
 A further order was placed with Austin.

 Available exterior colors were P903 "Spruce Green", P904 "Canyon Red", P905 "Caribbean Blue", or P906 "Croton Green", with P907 "Mist Grey" as a contrast color for the hardtops.
 P906 "Croton Green" was dropped as a color option in April 1954.
 Cars incorporated the Nash logo on their grille badge, hubcaps, horn button, and spare wheel cover.
-The suggested retail price (MSRP) for Series I (also known as NK1) models was US$1,445 (Hardtop) and $1,469 (Convertible).
-Adding a radio and a heater pushed the price above $1,500: at the time Volkswagen's Bug/Beetle was being offered at $1,425.
+The suggested retail price (MSRP) for Series I (also known as NK1) models was US$1,445 (hardtop) and $1,469 (convertible).
+Adding a radio and a heater pushed the price above $1,500: at the time, the Volkswagen Beetle was priced at $1,425.

 In May 1954, Nash-Kelvinator Corporation announced that it had merged with the Hudson Motor Company to form American Motors Corporation (AMC).
-Thus by August 1954, Metropolitans also became available from Hudson dealers.
+Thus, by August 1954, Metropolitans become available through Hudson dealers.
 These Hudson Metropolitans carried a Hudson grille badge, hubcaps incorporating an "M" logo, a "bulls-eye" horn button design, and a plain spare wheel cover.
 Braking performance was 90 ft from 45 mph to a full stop.